-1 State Program Name: Community Development Block Grant Program (CDBG) Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-Mississippi's CDBG Program is designed to provide funds for local projects with activities that meet one of the National objectives of the Community Development Act of 1974: benefits to low/moderate-income persons.
-The State has designed the program to address critical economic and community development needs of the citizens of Mississippi.
-The State proposes to distribute CDBG funds statewide to eligible local units of government using a competitive process.
+1 State Program Name: Community Development Block Grant Program (CDBG) Funding Sources: CDBG

+Describe the state program addressed by the Method of Mississippi's CDBG Program is designed to provide funds for local projects with activities that meet one of the National objectives of the Community Development Act of 1974: benefits to Distribution. low/moderate-income persons.
+The state is currently using the 2021, 2022, 2023 Overall Benefit Period.
+The State has designed the program to address critical economic and community development needs of non-entitlement local units of government and the citizens of Mississippi.
+The State proposes to distribute CDBG funds statewide to eligible units of general local government using a competitive process for public facility / infrastructure projects, or on a case- by-case basis for local unit of government economic development projects.
 The funds will be allocated to public facilities, economic development activities and State Administration.